pydata/xarray/doc/user-guide/hierarchical-data.rst

 The result is a new tree, containing only the nodes matching the condition.

-(Yes, under the hood :py:meth:`~xarray.core.datatree.DataTree.filter` is just syntactic sugar for the pattern we showed you in :ref:`iterating over trees` !)
+(Yes, under the hood :py:meth:`~xarray.DataTree.filter` is just syntactic sugar for the pattern we showed you in :ref:`iterating over trees` !)

 .. _Tree Contents: